-A. Aircraft, Ground Vehicle, and Equipment Maintenance Areas.
+A. Aircraft, Ground Vehicle and Equipment Maintenance Areas.

-Minimize the contamination of stormwater runoff from all areas used for aircraft, ground vehicle and equipment maintenance (including the maintenance conducted on the terminal apron and in dedicated hangers) through implementation of control measures including but not limited to following, unless determined by the permittee to be infeasible and authorized by DEP in writing and that accommodate considerations of safety, space, operational constraints, and flight considerations: perform maintenance activities indoors; maintain an organized inventory of material used in the maintenance areas; drain all parts of fluids prior to disposal; prohibit the practice of hosing down the apron or hanger floor; use dry cleanup methods; and collect the stormwater runoff from the maintenance area and provide treatment or recycling.
+Minimize the contamination of stormwater runoff from all areas used for aircraft, ground vehicle and equipment maintenance (including the maintenance conducted on the terminal apron and in dedicated hangers) through implementation of control measures including but not limited to following, where determined to be feasible and that accommodate considerations of safety, space, operational constraints, and flight considerations: perform maintenance activities indoors; maintain an organized inventory of material used in the maintenance areas; drain all parts of fluids prior to disposal; prohibit the practice of hosing down the apron or hanger floor; use dry cleanup methods; and collect the stormwater runoff from the maintenance area and provide treatment or recycling.

-B. Aircraft, Ground Vehicle, and Equipment Cleaning Areas.
+B. Aircraft, Ground Vehicle and Equipment Cleaning Areas.